nygman/hscript/README.md

   * Search the web for "hscript" or "Hola script" + keywords
     e.g. Google: "Social sites hscript"
   * Copy an hscript whose functionality resembles your desired hscript, and modify it to your needs.
-2. Fork us, or open your own Github for the hscripts you create.
+2. Fork this Github repository, then create your own hscripts.
 3. When you create an hscript, you receive a unique link to the hscript which you can post or share online, anywhere you choose!
   * Try sending an hscript link now with the Hola Redirect Demo